cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 <center>
 <img src="setup3.png" width="50%" />

 Figure 5.
-Set your password to a strong password.
+Set your password and use a strong password.
 </center>